TangatBaktybergen/C/README.md

 simple_calculator.c - asks to enter an operand and two numbers for your chosen operation.
 Prints the result depending on the chosen operation

+pyramid_ast.c - asks for a number of rows and prints a pyramid from *

+trig_ratios.c - Enter an angle in degrees and get trigonometrical ratios as a result